-Across reptile taxa, plasticity in thermal physiology also did not differ by age, taxon or climate zone.
+While there are still limited empirical studies, across reptile taxa, plasticity in thermal physiology did not differ by age, taxon or climate zone.
 We expected that the earlier age at which thermal traits were measured would be more likely to detect effects of early environments.
-In addition, tropical species are expected to maintain body temperatures near their thermal limits, and an increase in temperature can push these species to physiological extremes compared to temperate species [ 3,38,46].
+In addition, tropical species are expected to maintain body temperatures near their thermal limits, and an increase in temperature can push these species to physiological extremes compared to temperate species [3,41,49].
 Greater thermal variability in temperate regions should select for greater plasticity.
-However, our meta-analysis does not support these hypotheses, and instead, the microthermal environments and behavioural flexibility may be a more important driving mechanism as to whether species respond plastically to developmental environments or not [3,47].
+However, our meta-analysis does not support these hypotheses.
+Instead, the microthermal environments and behavioural flexibility may be a more important driving mechanism as to whether species respond plastically to developmental environments or not [3,50].
 Future studies looking at the autocorrelation between early and late developmental environments would be fruitful in helping elucidate species-specific responses to thermal environments.

-Overall, our results suggest that most reptiles may have limited developmental plasticity in thermal traits, relying instead on energetically expensive behaviours (i.e. thermoregulation) [3,48] or responses that operate on slower time scales (i.e. local adaptation) [37,49].
-Though we may have limited power in our experimental with L. delicata to detect an effect on developmental effects on thermal our ecology, our meta-analysis shows that our sample size per treatment was above or comparable to over half (26 out of 40) of the sample sizes of lizard studies used in our metanalysis.
-We encourage further research efforts on increasing more examples across reptile taxa and suggest other thermal indices (CTmin) related to individual fitness should be considered for further questions.
-These data collectively serve as valuable insights into possible responses that are plausible under changing thermal conditions and provide promising areas of research.
+Overall, our results suggest that most reptiles may have limited developmental plasticity in thermal traits, relying instead on energetically expensive behaviours (i.e., thermoregulation) [3,51] or responses that operate on slower time scales (i.e., local adaptation) [40,52].
+Given the small effect sizes we observed, statistical power is likely an issue in ours and others’ empirical work.
+However, ethical constraints in measuring thermal limits in large numbers of animals will mean such studies are likely to be common.
+As such, we will need to rely on meta-analysis to help circumvent power limitations in individual studies (as we have done here)[53].
+We have also identified clear gaps in the literature that should help pave the way for future research.
+First, we encourage measuring thermal physiology under different developmental manipulations across a greater diversity of reptile taxa.
+Greater taxonomic diversity will clarify when developmental environments matter and allow us to explore reasons for this heterogeneity.
+Second, we encourage measuring CTmin, in addition to other thermal physiological traits (i.e., CTmax, TPref, etc) as it is often more environmentally flexible than upper thermal limits.
+Nonetheless, our results provide valuable insights into possible responses that are plausible under changing thermal conditions.

-Ethics.
-All experimental procedures followed approved protocols by the ANU Animal Ethics Committee (ARA2019/17).
-Lizards were caught under NPWS permit LT201917.

-Data accessibility.
-Experimental and meta-analytic datasets are available from: https://github.com/kris-wild/Lampro_project.git

-Authors’ contributions.
-K.H.W., R.Y.Z., P.P., M.I.C., S.N. and D.W.N conceived, designed and executed the project.
-K.H.W, R.Y.Z., and P.P. conducted the statistical analysis.
-K.H.W., R.Y.Z., and D.W.N wrote the paper.
-All authors provided critical feedback on previous versions of the paper.

-Competing interests.
-We declare no competing interests.

-Funding.
-This work was supported by an ARC Discovery Grant to D.N.
-(DP210101152)

-Literature Cited (** indicate studies use in the meta-analysis)
+Literature Cited (** indicate studies used in the meta-analysis)